 - By its very nature, the Kanban process encourages incremental and evolutionary changes to your current workflows.

-Why should you use Kanban to manage your 2019 planning?
+Why should you use Kanban to manage your yearly planning?

 - You can start using it on your own.
 Once you become more comfortable with it, you can expand its use to members of your team.